DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 .. note::

-   Whilst the EX-MotorShield8874 was designed by Semify who license it to manufacturers, the hardware design has graciously been made open source for individual users and the schematics are available on the `DCC-EX GitHub <https://github.com/DCC-EX/EX-Hardware/tree/main/EX-Motorshield8874>`_.
+   The EX-MotorShield8874 was created through the gracious support and design facilities of Semify, who license it to manufacturers, the hardware design has graciously been made open source for individual users and the schematics are available on the `DCC-EX GitHub <https://github.com/DCC-EX/EX-Hardware/tree/main/EX-Motorshield8874>`_.

 How can I get one?
 ==================

-EX-MotorShield8874 is available immediately for purchase in the EU, USA and Canada via Semify's Tindie store (https://www.tindie.com/products/semify/semify-dcc-ex-motor-shield/) for $US34.90 each, and in Australia, New Zealand and South East Asia from Millennium Engineering Pty Ltd (orders @ milleng.com.au) for $AU55, plus shipping.
-It will also be available shortly in the UK through Chesterfield Model Making & Miniature Electronics (https://chesterfield-models.co.uk/product/semify-dcc-ex-motor-shield/), for £29.99 plus shipping.
-Expect further announcements re local availability in the US through DCC-EX directly and Smart Hobby LLC, with other countries to follow.
+Units may be purchased from the following sources:

+* In the US from the `DCC-EX Tindie Store <https://www.tindie.com/products/dccex/ex-motorshield8874/>`_ or...
+* from `Smart Hobby, LLC <https://www.smarthobbyllc.com/>`_.
+You can also find Smart Hobby on Facebook
+* In the UK from `Chesterfield Model Making & Miniature Electronics <https://chesterfield-models.co.uk/product/semify-dcc-ex-motor-shield/`_
+* In Europe from `Semify's Tindie store <https://www.tindie.com/products/semify/semify-dcc-ex-motor-shield/>`_
+* In Australia and New Zealand and South East Asia from Millennium Engineering Pty Ltd (orders @ milleng.com.au)
+* and other manufacturers licensed to provide it.

+There are different options for the board such as fully assembled or in kit form where connectors and headers need to be soldered.
+Prices vary from around $34.95 to $39.90 in the US, to approximately £29.99 in the UK, €37 in Europe, and from Australia for $AU55.00.
+Prices do not include tax and shipping.

 For quantities of 10 or less per annum, you may utilise a PCB manufacturing and assembly service such as JLCPCB without licensing fees.
 A donation to DCC-EX would be appreciated, so click the DONATE button!
 The production files are available on the `DCC-EX GitHub <https://github.com/DCC-EX/EX-Hardware/tree/main/EX-Motorshield8874>`_.